haochenprophet/iwant/README.md

 No gun, no cannons, we made ourselves, We create ourselves and create the future.(Objetc::create) Self-creation, self-renewal, self-improvement, creating classes, creating source code, creating Makefiles ...

+I am inside the code, also outside the code.

 [Get code]: git clone --recursive  https://github.com/haochenprophet/iwant